Mark Carter (rugby)

 Mark Carter is a former rugby football player.
 He represented Auckland in both rugby union and rugby league and represented New Zealand in rugby union.
 He has a street named after him in South Auckland.

 Early life

 Carter attended Liston College in Henderson, West Auckland.

 Rugby Union

 He played in the 1991 Rugby World Cup.
-He is the only forward in the Auckland Blues to have scored three tries in a Super 12 match, which he did in 1998 while playing the Stormers.
+He became the first forward for the Auckland Blues to score three tries in a Super Rugby match, which he did in 1998 while playing the Stormers.